 Senior Center and Supplemental Senior Center grant funds are also appropriated annually for the Council and remitted to the Council via GOEA.
 These grant funds can be used at management's discretion to pay for costs of any program involving elderly persons who are at least 60 years old.
 To obtain supportive services and participate in activities which foster their independence, enhance their dignity, and encourage their involvement in and with the community, the elderly person will come to a "senior center."
-During the year, management transferred all \$35,239 of its Senior Center to the IIIB Fund and (\$3,773) grant funds to the C-2 Home Delivered Fund, to subsidize that program's cost of providing supportive social services to elderly persons who used senior centers.
+During the year, management transferred all (\$24,363) of its Senior Center to the IIIB Fund, (\$9,517) of grant funds to the C-2 Home Delivered Fund, and (\$1,842) to the IIIE Fund to subsidize those program's cost of providing supportive social services to elderly persons who used the senior centers.